Hong Kong FastFacts! Map of Hong Kong

 In Chinese YUE LAAN (HUNGRY GHOST) FESTIVAL

-In the more rural areas like the outlying islands and the new territories you will see people lighting small fires by the road to burn offerings like paper money to make the ghosts more comfortable.
+In the more rural areas like the outlying islands and the New Territories you will see people lighting small fires by the road to burn offerings like paper money to make the ghosts more comfortable.
 Proper offerings also include food items like steamed chicken or roasted pork, though the family will eat the meat after the offerings.
-Other food items like rice, orange or apple will be left on the street as offerings.
+Other food items like rice, peanuts, orange or apple will be left on the street as offerings.

 There will be Chinese operas in some places.
 Popular venues are King George V Memorial Park in Kowloon, you may also find them in Morton Terrace Playground in Causeway Bay.